Posts

 Any colour you like (or The Other Dream)

 Really, I hate blogging.
 But I love writing.
 It's important for me to document my thoughts and to preserve them for the future so I can later embarrass myself when I revisit a certain time in my life.
 At the same time, however, I will start a new entry and soon abandon because I think, "Meh...who cares?"
 Right now, I'm at the most interesting point of my life so far.
 When I was both a kid and younger adult, I knew the trajectory my life was supposed to take: go to college, get a good job, marry, join a church, have children, retire, die, and go to Heaven.
 I went to college and that's about all I've accomplished correctly from that list.
 My orbital trajectory decayed--or got a boost--and I've been lost and confused ever since.
-I had one shot to get right everything I was taught in my most formative years and I got it wrong.
+I had one shot to get everything right that I was taught in my most formative years.
+Of course, as nature would have it...I got it wrong.
 So what do I do with the upcoming decades?
-I'm fixin' to traipse my way into Decade No. 4 and I'm still no closer to fig
+I'm fixin' to traipse my way into Decade N

 Alone

 It's Election Day 2020.
 Undoubtedly, one of the most historic days I will live through.
 (One of many, as it's turning out.)
 For me, this Tuesday has been the second of a tough couple of days that have reminded me of how frail my mental and emotional states are right now.
 Over the weekend, my ex-fiancĂ©e rescued a one-month-old kitten found by a friend and her kids.
 They named her Prudence, after: Charmed , the Beatles song "Dear Prudence", and The Great British Bake-Off 's Pru[denc]e Leith.
 I saw this little furball Sunday night while I stopped by to visit my little girl and do laundry.
 It was ridiculously CUTE.
 Pru was so tiny in my arms and so light to hold.
 All this little baby wanted was to snuggle with her new humans.
 Especially heartmelting was seeing my daughter bond with her new friend.
-The next morning, I checked in on Pru and my ex had to take her to the vet due to some gastrointestinal issues that had happened through the night and had become very let
+The next morning, I checked in on Pru and my ex had to take her to the vet due to some gastrointestinal issues that had happened through the night and had made the kitty

 The fourth first step